msruseva/bulls_and_cows/README.md

 https://github.com/msruseva/bulls_and_cows
 ```

-You need to have `python` 2.7 installed in order to play
+You need to have `python` 2.7 installed in order to play the game.

 ## Starting the game